learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 able to simplify the `Artist` class without losing any functionality!

 Now, let's go back to the original example in this section.
-With our new setup, the issue of maintaining both sides of the relationship is solved:
+With our new setup, the issue of maintaining both sides of the relationship is solved.
+Simply by telling the song instance which artist it belongs to &mdash; either by using the Song class's `artist=` method or the Artist class's `add_song` method &mdash; we are able to access the list of songs that belong to a given artist.

+Calling the `artist=` method on a Song instance:

 ```ruby
 lil_nas_x = Artist.new("Lil Nas X")